With age come lost muscle strength and mass, as well as declining performances of the heart and lungs. This affects stamina and endurance.

 Golf is becoming increasingly popular.
 Common overuse injuries in golfers include shoulder problems, neck pain, lower back pain, tennis elbow and golfer's elbow.
 Wrist pain is also common in older golfers, because of the rapid twisting of the wrist during the golf swing.

-Studies have shown that at age 45, the overall recovery rate is about 15 per cent slower than a 30-year-old person with similar injuries.
+Studies have shown that at age 45, the overall recovery rate is about 15% slower than a 30 year old person with similar injuries.
 This recovery rate declines further with age.
 While good nutrition and a balanced diet is beneficial, it is important that you moderate your physical activity, and build up to your desired optimum workout intensity instead of overexerting yourself.
-In addition, your body repairs less rapidly as you age, and you may be mor susceptible to sports-related injuries and problem.
+In addition, your body repairs less rapidly as you age, and you may be more susceptible to sports-related injuries and problem.
 It is important to consult a specialist if you suspect that you have a sports-afflicted injury or if you would like to get a check-up on your bone health.
 An orthopaedic specialist and physiotherapist can also help to tailor a fitness programme that is suitable for your physical condition and will reduce the risk of injury.